lr-can/colocalisationAnalysisTool/documentation/install.md

 For this, we will use three bioinformatics tools:

 - **DefenseFinder**: This tool is based on identifying anti-phage defense systems in bacterial genomes.
-- **geNomad**: This tool looks for mobile elements that can be transferred between organisms.
+- **geNomad**: This tool looks for mobile elements (provirus, plasmid, etc..) that can be transferred between organisms.
 - **PHASTEST**: This tool is designed to identify and annotate prophages in bacterial genomes.
 PHASTEST offers an API, which creates a waiting list and there may be a delay in obtaining results, so the processing time can be longer, especially when the contigs are larger or more complex.
+ColocAtools will then cross-check the results of these tools to provide a list of prophages and defense systems that overlap in the genome.
 ## Project Workflow

 The project workflow consists of: